Pyrole-2002/OG_Vault/Competitive Programming/Data Structures/Minimum Stack & Queue.md

 ```
 #### Finding the Minimum for All Subarrays of Fixed Length
 Suppose we are given an array $A$ of length $N$ and a given $M\le N$.
 We have to find the minimum of each subarray of length $M$ in this array.
 We need to solve this problem in linear time $O(n)$.
-In the solution, we use any modified queue, we add the first $M$ elements of the array, find and output its minimum
+In the solution, we use any modified queue, we add the first $M$ elements of the array, find and output its minimum, then keep iterating by adding the next elements from the array and outputting the minimums.